How do I troubleshoot high CPU usage in Amazon Redshift?

 You can also use the wlm_query_trend_hourly view to review the Redshift cluster workload pattern.
 Then, determine which of the following approaches can help you reduce queue wait time:

 - Reduce query concurrency per queue to provide more memory to each query slot.
 This reduction helps queries that require more memory to run more efficiently.

 - Enable short query acceleration (SQA) to prioritize short-running queries over long-running queries.

-- Scale the Amazon Redshift cluster to accommodate the increased workload.
+- Scale the Redshift cluster to accommodate the increased workload.
 Scaling a cluster provides more memory and computing power, which can help queries to run more quickly.
-For more information, see How do I resize an Amazon Redshift cluster?
+For more information, see How do I resize a Redshift cluster?

 Maintain your data hygiene

 Data hygiene is gauged by the percentage of stale statistics and unsorted rows present in a table.
 A high percentage of both can cause the query optimizer to generate an execution plan where queries run inefficiently when referencing tables.
 Unsorted data can cause queries to scan unnecessary data blocks, which require additional I/O operations.
 A poorly performing query negatively affects your Redshift cluster's CPU usage.

 Use the SVV_TABLE_INFO system view to retrieve stats_off and unsorted percentage data for a table.
 These percentages should remain close to 0.
 If the percentages are high, run the Analyze & Vacuum schema utility from the AWS Labs GitHub repository to update your tables.